algorand/mule/docs/tasks/shell.docker.Ensure.md

   * Image of the docker image that needs to be made available.
 * dockerFilePath
   * Relative path to the dockerfile used to create the docker image if it is not available.
-    * This must be within the path of the directory this task is called in.
+    * This must be within the path of the directory from where this task is called.
 * arch
   * CPU architecture of the docker image that needs to be made available.

 ## Optional Parameters

 * buildContextPath
-  * Directory used as the context path of a docker build. (`'.'` by default)
+  * Directory used as the context path of a docker build (`'.'` by default).

 # Navigation
 * [Home](../../README.md)